fuzz

 medusa fuzz --fail-fast

-The verbosity flags control the level of detail shown in execution traces (equivalent to testing.verbosity
+The verbosity flags control the level of detail shown in execution traces (equivalent to testing.verbosity):

-: Shows only top-level transactions in the execution trace.
-Only events in the top-level call frame and return data are included (Verbose level).-vv
+-v: Shows only top-level transactions in the execution trace.
+Only events in the top-level call frame and return data are included (Verbose level).-vv: Shows nested calls with standard detail - this is the default behavior (VeryVerbose level).-vvv: Shows all call sequence elements with maximum detail, attaching traces to every call in the sequence (VeryVeryVerbose level).

 # Set verbosity to top-level only